samuelskottenborg/AI-Content/README.md

 Collection of AI-generated content sorted by model, media, and genre.

+## Current material:
+- Text
+  - Poems
+  - Articles
+  - Guides
+  - Parodies
+- Programming

+## Current models
+- ChatGPT

-I generated and cherry-picked the content myself.
+I generated the content myself, and the results are somewhat cherry-picked.